damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 layout: markdown_page
 title: "Marketing"
 ---
-## Welcome to the GitLab Marketing Handbook
+# Welcome to the GitLab Marketing Handbook
+The GitLab Marketing team includes Demand Generation, Developer Relations, Design, and Product Marketing

 [Up one level to the GitLab Handbook](/handbook/)